uniyalnitin/competetive_coding/README.md

-# This Directory contains my python solutions of various competetive coding problems from different platforms.
+# This Directory contains my python solution of various competetive coding problems which I really find Interesting from different platforms.